-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 4: How health care professionals demonstrate the skills, attributes and values when delivering care to an individual Learning outcome B: Understand the skills, attributes and values required to give care 0 marks 1_3 marks /6 marks 7_9 marks 10_12 mark No rewardable material Limited application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
-Evidenced through: a superficial account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given shows little appropriateness to the age range and health condition of the individual a superficial account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given shows little appropriateness to the age range and health condition of the individual Adequate application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
-Evidenced through: a partially detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is somewhat appropriate to the age range and health condition of the individual a partially detailed account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given is somewhat appropriate to the age range and health condition of the individual Good application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
-Evidenced through: a mostly detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is mostly appropriate to the age range and health condition of the individual a mostly detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is mostly appropriate to the age range and health condition of the individual a mostly detailed account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given is mostly appropriate to the age range and health condition of the individual information given is mostly appropriate to the age range and health condition of the information given is mostly appropriate to the age range and health condition of the individual Comprehensive application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
-Evidenced through: a fully detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is fully appropriate to the age range and health condition of the individual a fully detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is fully appropriate to the age range and health condition of the individual
+Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 4: How health care professionals demonstrate the skills, attributes and values when delivering care to an individual Learning outcome B: Understand the skills, attributes and values required to give care 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
+Evidenced through: • a superficial account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given shows little appropriateness to the age range and health condition of the individual • a superficial account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given shows little appropriateness to the age range and health condition of the individual Adequate application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
+Evidenced through: • a partially detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is somewhat appropriate to the age range and health condition of the individual • a partially detailed account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given is somewhat appropriate to the age range and health condition of the individual Good application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
+Evidenced through: a mostly detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is mostly appropriate to the age range and health condition of the individual a mostly detailed account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given is mostly appropriate to the age range and health condition of the individual Comprehensive application of knowledge and understanding of how health care professionals can demonstrate the skills, attributes and values required when delivering care.
+Evidenced through: • a fully detailed account of how health care professionals can demonstrate the specific skills when supporting the specified individual; the information given is fully appropriate to the age range and health condition of the individual • a fully detailed account of how health care professionals can demonstrate the specific attributes when supporting the specified individual; the information given is fully appropriate to the age range and health condition of the individual